killercup/uglify-hs/README.md

 ## Install

-Just call `cargo install uglify-hs` then just use the command `uhs` in a project directory to have it all minified!
+Just call `cargo install uglify-hs` then just use the command `uglify-hs` in a project directory to have it all minified!

 ## Contributing